-- then exits the crease, and is the first to receive a pass immediately after exiting the crease is in violation and possession shall be awarded to the non-offending team. - 8.10.5 ATTACKING PLAYER IN CREASE TO GAIN ADVANTAGE ON DEFENDER An attacking player who is in contact in the opposing crease and exits, thereby gaining an advantage, as deemed by the discretion of the referee and initiates contact on an opponent who has possession of the ball is in violation and will be assessed a delay of game minor penalty. - 8.10.6 NON-SHOOTER IN CREASE WHEN TEAMMATE SHOOTS A non-shooter who is in the opposing crease must vacate the crease by establishing body contact on the turf outside the crease with no part of the body contacting inside the crease prior to the ball crossing the plane of the goal to be an awarded goal. - 8.10.7 SHOOTER IN CREASE PRIOR TO BALL CROSSING GOAL LINE Any attacking player, who while shooting makes contact with the crease prior to the ball completely crossing the goal line, will result in no goal and possession is awarded to the non-offending team. - 8.10.8 CONTACT WITH GOALTENDER A crease violation occurs when contact is made between the attacking player and/or his stick and goaltender, while the attacking player is in the crease.
+- 8.10.5 ATTACKING PLAYER IN CREASE TO GAIN ADVANTAGE ON DEFENDER An attacking player who is in contact in the opposing crease and exits, thereby gaining an advantage, as deemed by the discretion of the referee and initiates contact on an opponent who has possession of the ball is in violation and will be assessed a delay of game minor penalty. - 8.10.6 NON-SHOOTER IN CREASE WHEN TEAMMATE SHOOTS A non-shooter who is in the opposing crease must vacate the crease by establishing body contact on the turf outside the crease with no part of the body contacting inside the crease prior to the ball crossing the plane of the goal to be an awarded goal. - 8.10.7 SHOOTER IN CREASE PRIOR TO BALL CROSSING GOAL LINE Any attacking player, who while shooting makes contact with the crease prior to the ball completely crossing the goal line, will result in no goal and possession is awarded to the non-offending team. - 8.10.8 CONTACT WITH GOALKEEPER A crease violation occurs when contact is made between the attacking player and/or their stick and goalkeeper, while the attacking player is in the crease.

-It is not a crease violation when a goaltender reaches out with his stick and makes contact with an attacker who is in the crease.
+It is not a crease violation when a goalkeeper reaches out with their stick and makes contact with an attacker who is in the crease.

-The attacking player is in violation of the crease when that attacking player, while in the crease makes contact with a defender, and as a result the defender then makes contact with the goaltender.
+The attacking player is in violation of the crease when that attacking player, while in the crease makes contact with a defender, and as a result the defender then makes contact with the goalkeeper.

-Incidental contact, at the discretion of the referee, by an attacker who is in the act of shooting on a goaltender and makes contact with his body or stick, which in no way affects the ability of the goaltender to attempt to make a save or play on the ball shall not result in a crease violation provided the ball enters the goal.
-If the ball does not enter the goal from the attacker shooting and contact is made within the crease between the goalie and the shooter, play will be blown down immediately and possession awarded to the non-offending team.
+Incidental contact, at the discretion of the referee, by an attacker who is in the act of shooting on a goalkeeper and makes contact with their body or stick, which in no way affects the ability of the goalkeeper to attempt to make a save or play on the ball shall not result in a crease violation provided the ball enters the goal.
+If the ball does not enter the goal from the attacker shooting and contact is made within the crease between the goalkeeper and the shooter, play will be blown down immediately and possession awarded to the non-offending team.

-At the discretion of the referee, the attacker and goalie may be subject to a penalty as per rule 8.12, "Contact on goalie initiated by attacker and contact initiated by goalie".
+At the discretion of the referee, the attacker and goalkeeper may be subject to a penalty as per rule 8.12, "Contact on goalkeeper initiated by attacker and contact initiated by goalkeeper".